econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

   <img width="300" src="assets/passport126.jpg">
 </p>

-Insert the microSD card into your USB adaptor and insert that into the computer.
+Insert the microSD card into your computer or use the USB adaptor and insert that into the computer if necessary.
 Then back in Sparrow Wallet, click on `Load Transaction` from the same screen you originally saved the `.psbt` file.
 Navigate to the microSD card and select the signed `.psbt` file.

 ![](assets/sparrow31.png)